by Mary Bast

 J.N.'s ekphrastic poems in Postcards from the Darklands are beautifully evocative of Jorge's photos, as evidenced in #20:

-in wall so worn
+in wall so worn__________________________________________________________

 by forgotten centuries' winds